transientskp/TKP-web/README.rst

 - edit tkpweb/settings.py:

   - verify that you're happy with the default database settings

   - edit the `SECRET_KEY`.

+  - if required, enable the MongoDB image store and enter the details of your MongoDB database.

 - edit tkpweb/apps/database/views.py: